 Transvaginal Mesh Lawsuits, Settlements and Verdicts

 Transvaginal Pelvic Mesh litigation ranks as one of the largest mass tort cases in the United States history with over $8 billion in transvaginal mesh settlement and pelvic mesh jury verdicts.
 More than 100,000 women have sued over transvaginal mesh devices.
 Ethicon, Inc, a subsidiary of Johnson & Johnson (J&J) is the largest medical device maker of transvaginal mesh and subject to more than 34,000 transvaginal mesh product liability lawsuits.
 In a landmark decision, the Pennsylvania Superior Court rejected Johnson & Johnson and its subsidiary, Ethicon’s efforts to overturn a 2016, $13.5 million verdict over personal injuries that a Philadelphia PA jury determined were caused by its pelvic mesh device implanted during surgery.
 The Philadelphia jury found the defendants were negligent in the design of the transvaginal mesh and failed to adequately warn patients and physicians of the risk.
 In 2017, a Philadelphia jury awarded a plaintiff $57.1 million as a result of Johnson & Johnson (J&J) and its subsidiary, Ethicon’s manufacturing of their transvaginal mesh product.
 Although Ethicon has issued transvaginal mesh recalls, the manufacturer has not admitted there are safety concerns behind these transvaginal mesh recalls.
 Boston Scientific, another major manufacturer of pelvic mesh products has currently more than 53,000 lawsuits pending due to failed mesh implants.
 Boston Scientific has settled some of these lawsuits, including a 2015, $119 million settlement resolving 3,000 claims.
 Pelvic and transvaginal mesh manufacturer C.R.
 Bard is facing more than 1,000 outstanding product liability lawsuits and has paid more than $200 million in settlements related to pelvic mesh products.
 Additionally, Coloplast and American Medical are facing product liability claims relating to their defectively designed and manufactured transvaginal devices.
+If you need an Allentown, Easton, Bethlehem or Lehigh Valley vaginal mesh lawyer call the Trapani Law Firm today.

-In April 2019, with the largest transvaginal mesh compensatory award to date, a Philadelphia PA jury reached a $120 million verdict against Johnson & Johnson (J&J) and its subsidiary, Ethicon.
+In April 2019, with the largest transvaginal mesh compensatory award to date, a Philadelphia PA jury reached a $120 Million verdict against Johnson & Johnson (J&J) and its subsidiary, Ethicon.
 The jury concluded that Ethicon’s defectively designed pelvic mesh product caused severe Pennsylvania personal injury to the Plaintiff.
 The TVT-O pelvic mesh product implanted to treat stress urinary incontinence (SUI) eroded, causing a multitude of medical conditions including chronic and recurring urinary infections, painful sex intercourse, extreme physical pain and suffering and permanent personal injuries.
-Weeks later, another Philadelphia jury in a similar action against Johnson & Johnson (J&J) and subsidiary, Ethicon, awarded a woman more than $80 million in her transvaginal mesh product liability recall lawsuit.
+Weeks later, another Philadelphia jury in a similar action against Johnson & Johnson (J&J) and subsidiary, Ethicon, awarded a woman more than $80 Million in her transvaginal mesh product liability recall lawsuit.
 The Plaintiff in this case claimed Ethicon’s defectively designed and manufactured product caused severe and permanent personal injury.
 The plaintiff had undergone multiple surgical procedures in an attempt to eliminate the severe injury caused by Ethicon’s defective transvaginal mesh device.
 There are more than 80 similar product liability transvaginal mesh settlement lawsuits being litigated in the Philadelphia County Complex Litigation Center.

 Transvaginal Mesh Lawyer Near Me